omkardeshpande8/SpamFilter/README.txt

-Import this poroject into eclipse or netbeans as maven project.
+Import this project into eclipse or netbeans as maven project and then run indivisual java files.

 Each java file contains an individual feature.

-The email folder in parent directory contains all input files.
+Set path to the Wordnet in resources.properties file.

+spam_training.txt and ham_training.txt files contain training data.

+temp.txt contains email to be classified.